 "GIVING BACK TO COMMUNITY"

-In May of 2019, Tai Chi Maine will kick-off its annual fundraiser for the Bridgton Recreation Department to help in supporting the Departments summer kids programs.
-Tai Chi Maine begins its 8th year under the sponsorship of the Bridgton Recreational Department, holding three, free classes a week in the Town Hall on North High Street.
+Tai Chi Maine operates under the sponsorship of the Bridgton Recreational Department, holding three, free classes a week in the Town Hall on North High Street.
 Tai Chi Maine is grateful to the Rec Department and to the Town of Bridgton for the use of this facility and is happy to contribute to the community by supporting these programs.

-In addition to donations to the Recreational Department, Tai Chi Maine contributes over $250 a month to the Bridgton Food Pantry.
-Tai Chi Maine also chooses a Denmark non-profit organization at the end of each summer in appreciation for the use of the Denmark Bicentennial Park for our Tai Chi in the Park program.
+In addition to donations to the Recreational Department, Tai Chi Maine contributes to the Bridgton Food Pantry.
+Tai Chi Maine also chooses a Denmark non-profit organization at the end of each summer in appreciation for the use of the Denmark Bicentennial Park for the Tai Chi in the Park program.

 Tai Chi Maine is a "not for profit" organization and is not affiliated with any religious society.